todologico/todologico/README.md

 #### Professional Web Programmer - Business Solutions
 ![https://github.com/todologico](https://raw.githubusercontent.com/todologico/todologico/main/todologico2.png)

-Professional Developer owning more than 15 years of experience building websites and software solutions.
-After having worked for different software companies, I decided to start my project.
-Since then, I have performed a wide range of solutions, from custom websites for wholesale companies to bespoke software for Insurance companies.
-I offer my customers high standards in programming, development, and business consulting, generating quality solutions that accompany their business models over time.
-My clients are companies and SMEs, who will get high-quality developments according to their expectations and needs.
+I'm a Professional Web Programmer with more than 15 years' experience building websites and software solutions.
+I have performed a wide range of projects, from custom websites for wholesale companies to bespoke software for Insurance companies.

+My main goal is to produce high-quality and robust software, ensuring that the end customer gets an excellent product and the best user experience.

+This is my knowledge:

 ##### Tech Path:
 Object Oriented Programming - Object Oriented Analysis and Design - Patterns - GRASP - Clean Code - SOLID - Software Architecture - Testing - Repository SVN  - Metrics